 The new card, from payment specialist WEX, requires that users pull a minimum volume of diesel per transaction, rather than stipulating an annual commitment.
 The amount will be dependent on the arrangement card resellers agree with each individual business.

-Hauliers will be given a fixed weekly price, which WEX says is ever important with the current spike in global oil prices.
-And hauliers will be charged a single price across the Esso network, regardless of whether filling up at a company-owned or dealer site.
+Hauliers will be given a fixed weekly price, which WEX says is important with the current spike in global oil prices.
+And hauliers will be charged a single price across the Esso network, regardless of whether they fill up at a company-owned or dealer site.

-Esso Petroleum Company commercial development advisor Ben Richards says that while forecourt operators receive lower margins on fuel cards they are an important part of their offer, with hauliers using the cards to avoid fraud and to control expenditure by their drivers.
+Esso Petroleum Company commercial development advisor Ben Richards says that while forecourt operators receive lower margins on fuel cards they are an important part of their offer, with transport operators using the cards to avoid fraud and to control expenditure by their drivers.

 “Taking the card will be essential to win haulier business,” he asserts.
 “It’s the first time Esso have launched a true HGV focused card in the UK and could possibly even be the first card in the UK market that has aimed to differentiate HGVs from other vehicles by fuel lifting patterns – which is more difficult than you’d imagine!